What is decreasing life insurance? How does it work?

-A decreasing term policy pays out less as time goes on.
+A decreasing life insurance policy pays out less as time goes on.
 This is because it is designed to cover the cost of a mortgage debt, which also becomes smaller over time.

-If a couple bought a house together and one died, the other may not be able to cover the remaining mortgage payments.
-Having a life insurance policy in place, which would cover the cost of the mortgage in the event of the death of one of the couple, can offer peace of mind.
+If a couple bought a house together and one died, the other may struggle to cover the remaining mortgage payments by themself.
+Having a decreasing life insurance policy in place would help to cover the cost of the mortgage if one partner died.

 A successful claim on the insurance would mean that your partner wouldn’t struggle financially and your home wouldn’t be repossessed.

 Are there any disadvantages?